gwdistsys18/dist-sys-practice/README.md

     - Replace keys and values with an empty JSON object
     - Save, run and check logs

 [AWS Tutorial: Build a Serverless Web Application](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/?trk=gs_card)

-> We will build a simple serverless (AWS Lambda) web application that enables users to request unicorn rides from the Wild Rydes fleet.
-The application will present users with an HTML based user interface for indicating the location where they would like to be picked up and will interface on the backend with a RESTful web service to submit the request and dispatch a nearby unicorn.
+> In this lab I  build a simple serverless (AWS Lambda) web application that enables users to request unicorn rides from the Wild Rydes fleet.
+The application present users with an HTML based user interface for indicating the location where they would like to be picked up and will interface on the backend with a RESTful web service to submit the request and dispatch a nearby unicorn.
 The application will also provide facilities for users to register with the service and log in before requesting rides.